richardskinner/postcode-importer/README.md

 Having said that, the Import, Downloader and CsvFile classes as have contracts to allow the easy replacement of other classes if we choose to make business decisions on type of file we want to import or location of source data.

-I have also, tried a DDD approach focusing my implementations around the Domain which postcode.
+I have also, tried a DDD approach focusing my implementations around the Domain which is postcode.
 This allowed the application to be small, with the domain architecture obvious and understandable.

 ## Improvements